lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_4.md

 - **Highly durable**  and **Persistent**
 - File storage stores replica of data in 3 separate FDs
-- In a multi-AD region, it s
+- In a multi-AD region, it stores replica of data in more than on AD
+-

 ### Object Storage Use cases